ChrystleMyrnaLobo/scribble/setupCaffe.md

-## Setup SSD mobilenet on caffe
+## Setup SSD MobileNet caffe
 - Clone [ssd] as ssd_caffe.
 This is forked from BVLC/caffe.
 - `git checkout caffe` on ssd_caffe
-- Build the code using cmake as below.
+- Build the code using cmake (refer the below section).
 - Clone [mobilenet ssd]
  - Uncomment `engine: CAFFE` under `convolution_param` in every convolution layers in `*.prototxt`
  - Run `demo.py`